JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 The Kotlin Gradle plugin now provides a built-in hierarchy template.
 Since Kotlin 1.9.20, it's enabled by default and contains predefined intermediate source sets for popular use cases.

-The difference from shortcuts is that you need to explicitly specify the set of targets first, and the plugin then automatically sets up intermediate source sets based on this list.
+Instead of shortcuts, you should specify the list of targets, and then the plugin automatically sets up intermediate source sets based on this list.

-For example, suppose you have `iosArm64` and `iosSimulatorArm64` targets in your project.
-In that case, the plugin automatically creates the `iosMain` and `iosTest` intermediate source sets, and for the `iosArm64` and `macosArm64` targets, it creates the `appleMain` and `appleTest` source sets.
+For example, if you have `iosArm64` and `iosSimulatorArm64` targets in your project, the plugin automatically creates the `iosMain` and `iosTest` intermediate source sets.
+For the `iosArm64` and `macosArm64` targets, the `appleMain` and `appleTest` source sets are created.

 For more information, see [Hierarchical project structure](multiplatform-hierarchy.md)